netdata/netdata/exporting/README.md

 -   `prefix = Netdata`, is the prefix to add to all metrics.

--   `update every = 10`, is the number of seconds between sending data to the external datanase.
+-   `update every = 10`, is the number of seconds between sending data to the external database.
 Netdata will add some randomness to this number, to prevent stressing the external server when many Netdata servers send data to the same database.
 This randomness does not affect the quality of the data, only the time they are sent.